 If your organization uses JIRA to manage software development, the Receptive add-on is extremely helpful because it allows you to automatically:

-- Create issues in JIRA when a Receptive feature request gets to a certain stage;
+- Create issues in JIRA when a Receptive request gets to a certain stage;

-- Release features in Receptive when they are completed in JIRA; and
+- Release requests in Receptive when they are completed in JIRA; and

-- Communicate released features to customers & internal team members.
+- Communicate released requests to customers & internal team members.